Legal but Not Accessible: 5 Barriers to Abortion in Canada

 Addressing these barriers requires systemic changes to ensure equitable access to abortion care.
 This includes providing culturally competent healthcare, reducing logistical challenges, and building trust between marginalized communities and the healthcare system.

-Why This Matters: Legality Is Just the First Step
+Why This Matters: Decriminalization Is Not the Full Story

 What Can You Do?